conda-forge/cfep/cfep-22.md

 and is common in official linux distributions.
 It also enables installing multiple ABI versions of a library simultaneously (remember to refactor to prevent clobbering).
-The downside of this alternative is that it requires multiple recipe outputs which is more difficult to implement).
+The downside of this alternative is that it requires multiple recipe outputs which is more difficult to implement.

 ```yaml
 {% set name = "libavif" %}